Skip to main content

 2.1.
 What documentation is required as proof/evidence of this information?

-In order to collect past public assistance for other States, the requesting State must petition Alaska (by Transmittal #1) for establishment and collection of the past arrears and provide the past public assistance timeframes that occurred within the requesting State and include relevant supporting documentation, any existing court documents, orders for the case parties, and birth certificates for the children listed on the case.
+In order to collect past public assistance for other States, the requesting State must petition Alaska (by Transmittal #1) for establishment and collection of the past arrears and provide the past public assistance time frames that occurred within the requesting state and include relevant supporting documentation, any existing court documents, orders for the case parties, and birth certificates for the children listed on the case.

 3. What criteria for rebutting your presumptive guidelines have been established in your state?